 |Two members of the Home Guard manning a Vickers machine gun in Surrey, 1 December 1940.
 (Imperial War Museum).|

-U-101 torpedoes and sinks 8826 ton British tanker Appalachee.
+U-101 torpedoes and sinks 8826-ton British tanker Appalachee.
 There are seven deaths and 32 survivors.

 U-37 (Kptlt.
 Asmus Nicolai Clausen), on its ninth patrol out of Lorient, spots a straggler from Convoy OG 46.
 It is 1578 ton British freighter Palmella.
 The U-boat torpedoes and sinks it.
-There is one death, and 28 crew survive, rescued by a Spanish trawler.
+There is one death, and 28 crew survived, rescued by a Spanish trawler.
 This is Clausen's first patrol on U-37, placing Kptlt.
 Victor Oehrn, and this gets him off to a good start.
 For U-37 itself, this is its 45th victim.

 Italian submarine Argo shadows Convoy HG 47 about 500 km west of Ireland.
 Rather than attack a freighter, it chooses to torpedo Canadian destroyer HMCS Saguenay.
 The Saguenay makes port under its own power Barrow in Furness for repairs.
 There are 21 deaths.
 The Saguenay is the first Canadian warship U-boat victim of the war.

 German raider Admiral Scheer, still on its mission in the Atlantic, sinks 6242-ton British freighter Tribesman, which is on a voyage from Liverpool to Calcutta.
 The ship sinks in the mid-Atlantic mid-way between Mauritania and the Caribbean.
 There are eight deaths, and the 14 survivors become POWs on Admiral Scheer.
 The Royal Navy has numerous ships out searching for Admiral Scheer, including the aircraft carrier HMS Hermes, but they are all either slightly east or south of it.